Maximising the DUNE early physics output with current experiments: Role of the Near Detector in reducing systematics

 \section{Role of the Near Detector in reducing systematics}

-The role of the near detector (ND) in long-baseline neutrino experiments has been well discussed in the literature, see for example Refs.~\cite{nd_t2k1,nd_t2k2,nd_minos}.
-The measurement of events at the near and far detector (FD) reduces the uncertainty associated with the flux and cross-section of neutrinos.
+The measurement of a relatively large value of $\theta_{13}$ makes the issue of systematic uncertainties more relevant.
+The role of the ND in long-baseline neutrino experiments has been well discussed in the literature; see for example Refs.~\cite{nd_t2k1,nd_t2k2,nd_minos}.
+The measurement of events at the ND and FD reduces the uncertainty associated with the flux and cross-section of neutrinos.
 Thus the role of the near detector is to reduce systematic errors in the oscillation experiment.
-It has recently been seen that the near detector for the T2K experiment can bring about a spectacular reduction of systematic errors \cite{nd_t2k3}.
+It has recently been found that the ND for the T2K experiment can bring about a spectacular reduction of systematic errors \cite{nd_t2k3}.
+The impact of ND and systematic uncertainties in the context of a measurement of CP violation using appearance channels has been studied in \cite{oldsyst_schwetz,coloma-systematic} taking the T2HK experiment as an example.

-In this study, we have tried to quantify the improvement in results, once the near detector is included.
-Instead of putting in reduced systematics by hand, we have explicitly simulated the events at the near detector using GLoBES.
-The design for the near detector is still being planned.
-For our simulations, we assume that the near detector has a mass of 5 tons and is placed 459 metres from the source.
-The flux at the near detector site has been provided by the LBNE collaboration \cite{dancherdack}.
-The detector characteristics for the near detector are as follows \cite{nd_lbneindia}.
+In this study, we have tried to quantify the improvement in results, once the ND is included.
+The conventional way of doing this is to assume that the existence of the ND leads to a reduction of systematic effects, and therefore input smaller systematic errors by hand in the analysis.
+Instead of using this approach, we have explicitly simulated the events at the ND using GLoBES.
+The design for the ND is still being planned.
+For our simulations, we assume that the ND has a mass of 5 tons and is placed 459 meters from the source.
+The flux at the ND site has been provided by the DUNE collaboration \cite{cherdack}.
+The detector characteristics for the ND are as follows \cite{nd_lbneindia}.
 The muon(electron) detection efficiency is taken to be 95\%(50\%).
 The NC background can be rejected with an efficiency of 20\%.
 The energy resolution for electrons is $6\%/ \sqrt{E \rm{(GeV)} }$, while that for muons is $37$ MeV across the entire energy range of interest.
 Therefore, for the neutrinos, we use a (somewhat conservative) energy resolution of $20\%/ \sqrt{E \rm{(GeV)} }$.
-The systematic errors that the near detector setup suffers from are assumed to be the same as those from the far detector.
+The systematic errors that the ND setup suffers from are assumed to be the same as those from the FD.

+In order to have equal runtime for both FD and ND, we fix the FD volume as 10 kt and consider both the detectors to receive neutrinos from 1.2 MW beam.
+This fixes the runtime of FD which is then also used in the simulation for ND.
+The run times used in this section are chosen corresponding to the adequate exposures from the previous section as given in the first column of Table \ref{tab:adequate}: 3.6 year for hierarchy sensitivity, 6.2 year for octant sensitivity and 10.8 year for CPV discovery sensitivity.